 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 Can’t see it?
 Just do it.
-Stuff for the blind.
+Stuff for the blind and everyone else.

 We’re deep in the season of baseball.
 Who said blindness has to stop you from playing America’s most beloved sport?
 Check out this video clip about the Long Island Bombers, a baseball team for the blind.
 And I thought I was brave, being on ”MasterChef” and snowboarding.
 But I would still be scared out of my mind to hear balls flying at my face.